sphinx-doc/sphinx/Doc-3k/tutorial/datastructures.rst

 Dictionaries
 ============

-Another useful data type built into Python is the *dictionary* (XXX reference:
+Another useful data type built into Python is the *dictionary* (see :ref:`typesmapping`).
-../lib/typesmapping.html).
 Dictionaries are sometimes found in other languages as "associative memories" or "associative arrays".
 Unlike sequences, which are indexed by a range of numbers, dictionaries are indexed by *keys*, which can be any immutable type; strings and numbers can always be keys.
 Tuples can be used as keys if they contain only strings, numbers, or tuples; if a tuple contains